The RealReal Inc. (REAL) Shares Up Despite Recent Market Volatility

-The RealReal Inc. (NASDAQ: REAL)’s stock price has increased by 5.45 compared to its previous closing price of 1.10.
-Despite this, the company has seen a loss of -3.33% in its stock price over the last five trading days.
+The RealReal Inc. (NASDAQ: REAL)’s stock price has increased by 2.44 compared to its previous closing price of 1.17.
+Despite this, the company has seen a gain of 8.95% in its stock price over the last five trading days.
 MarketWatch.com reported on 08/17/22 that It’s National Thrift Shop Day.
 Here are 7 tips for scoring high-end clothes and more

 Is It Worth Investing in The RealReal Inc. (NASDAQ: REAL) Right Now?

-Additionally, the 36-month beta value for REAL is 2.41.
-There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 2 rating it as “overweight,” 7 rating it as “hold,” and 0 rating it as “sell.”
+Moreover, the 36-month beta value for REAL is 2.41.
+Analysts have varying opinions on the stock, with 4 analysts rating it as a “buy,” 2 as “overweight,” 7 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for REAL is $2.98, which is $1.82 above the current price.
-The public float for REAL is 94.75M and currently, short sellers hold a 13.38% ratio of that float.
-The average trading volume of REAL on March 27, 2023 was 3.78M shares.
+The average price recommended by analysts for The RealReal Inc. (REAL) is $2.98, which is $1.78 above the current market price.
+The public float for REAL is 94.75M and currently, short sellers hold a 13.38% of that float.
+On March 30, 2023, REAL’s average trading volume was 3.68M shares.

 REAL’s Market Performance